jdevfullstack/programming-core-concepts/README.md

 ## Input And Output
-As was mentioned, a programmable computer is very important but the way you interact with the computer is through input and output: you as the user will have an input, the computer will process it
+As was mentioned, a programmable computer is very important, but the way you interact with the computer is through input and output: you, as the user, will provide input, the computer will process it
-(the way it is processed is programmed also), then the computer will output something.
+(the way it is processed is also programmed), then the computer will output something.
 The very first demonstration is the "Hello World" program.
 The programmer will tell the computer